What is GC/MS?

 During GC/MS analysis, the sample is injected into a gas chromatograph which volatilizes the sample, then separates the various components of the sample based on size and/or polarity.
 The separated components then go into a mass selective detector.
 The resulting mass spectrum allows for the identification of the components using standard reference libraries.

 Outgassed products can be identified by GC/MS analysis using either static or dynamic headspace analysis.

 Read on to learn how scientists conduct GC/MS analysis and the sample requirements for GC/MS analysis.

 Common Uses of GC/MS Analysis:

-To ensure product quality and consumer safety, many manufacturers turn to Gas Chromatography/Mass Spectrometry (GC/MS).
+Gas Chromatography/Mass Spectrometry (GC/MS) is primarily used to ensure product quality and consumer safety by analyzing for specific compounds, making it a popular solution for many manufacturers.
 Combining aspects of both gas-liquid chromatography and mass spectrometry, GC/MS analysis is a materials-analysis technique used to perform a specific test to positively identify a specific substance in a sample.
 Consequently, it is also considered the “gold standard” for forensic substance identification.